cockroachlabs/workshop_labs/lab1_student_instructions_geo.md

 ```

 ### Q8
-What do the repsonse times compare?
+How do the repsonse times compare?

 ### Q9
 * How do you show the expected time differences due to Network Latency?